SDM-TIB/SDM-RDFizer-Experiments/swj2022/README.md

 ## Motivating example

-- Data and mappings are provided in the folder `motivated-example`.
+- Data and mappings are provided in the folder `motivating-example`.